 What if we can’t get married?

-If the COVID 19 continues to be a problem and weddings are not allowed you can still get married.
-Consider having an elopement.
+If COVID 19 continues to be a problem and weddings are not allowed it’s best to wait until it’s safe to get married.
+After all this is over and you want to have an intimate celebration consider having an elopement.
 You can hire an officiant to marry you almost anywhere.
 Do you have a favourite park?
 A place where the two of you love to spend time or maybe the comfort of your own home.
 Your wedding dress and/or suit can still get worn.
 Your Photographer can still document your vows.
 Your loved ones can see you get married.
-Your wedding date can still be your wedding day.
-Maybe the big celebration will be delayed, but the promise of forever doesn’t have to be.
+The wedding day you had envisioned might change and maybe the big celebration will be delayed, but the promise of forever doesn’t have to be.

 How do I let my guests know of changes?